 Indicate facilities to be used and other resources available to your district that will aid in the implementation of the program.
+The school must have space dedicated to the program.
 It is expected that building use will be a contribution of the recipient agency.